cielivb/ImageInspector/README.md

 <!-- badges: end -->

 # ImageViewer

+## About ImageViewer
-ImageViewer is a widget module developed using WxPython which lets the user zoom and pan across a single image in a similar manner to using Google Maps.
+ImageViewer is a widget module developed using WxPython that lets the user zoom and pan across a single image in a similar manner to using Google Maps.

-ImageViewer was developed with the intention of implementing it as part of a larger personal WxPython GUI application project.
-In the larger application, one or more ImageViewers can be opened in response to one or more events, for example, a button press as demonstrated in the example videos below.
-ImageViewer is not intended to be a 'gallery explorer' which traverses across image files in a given directory.
-It is intended as a tool to aid in the visual inspection of a single image file.
-I will likely rename ImageViewer to something like ImageInspector in the future.

-Future enhancements could include restricting users from panning infinitely far away from the image, the option to apply contrast enhancement masks, and the ability to save a local copy of images.
+ImageViewer enables the user to:
+- View a single .png, .jpg, or .webp image
+- Use click and release (including via touchscreen) to pan across an image
+- Double click to zoom in
+- Click on +/- buttons to zoom in and out
+- Use touchscreen pinch gesture to zoom in and out
+- Reset image state using the reset button

+### Example Videos using included Test App
 <details>
   <summary>Test App Example Video 1</summary>